-WSU QB Luke Falk will return for his senior season, says Mike Leach
+WSU coach Mike Leach believes QB Luke Falk will return for his senior season

-Mike Leach says junior quarterback Luke Falk will stay in school instead of leaving WSU early to enter the 2017 NFL Draft
+Mike Leach says he believes junior quarterback Luke Falk will stay in school instead of leaving WSU early to enter the 2017 NFL Draft

-SAN DIEGO, Calif. — Washington State quarterback Luke Falk will return for his senior season instead of leaving school early for the NFL, Cougars head coach Mike Leach said Monday morning at a news conference before the Holiday Bowl.
+SAN DIEGO, Calif. — Washington State coach Mike Leach says he believes Luke Falk will return for his senior season instead of leaving early for the NFL.
+Leach made those comments Monday morning at a news conference before the Holiday Bowl.

 A reporter questioned whether Tuesday’s bowl game against Minnesota would be Falk’s final game, and asked Leach to quantify what the Cougars’ junior quarterback has meant to his team in two and a half seasons as its starter.